Bad Thanksgiving Driving Makes It Deadliest Holiday of the Year

 DPS will be beefing up patrols of all major highways throughout Texas, and local law enforcement plans to have a heavy presence around shopping areas and local roads, in an effort to keep everyone safer.

-The Auto Accident Lawyers at Hill Law Firm want everyone to make it to their destination and back this Thanksgiving, so enjoy your time off and please drive safely.
+The Auto Accident Lawyer at Hill Law Firm want everyone to make it to their destination and back this Thanksgiving, so enjoy your time off and please drive safely.